Skip to content

 Therapy & home practice.

-Weekly sessions begin, with home-practice strategies that fit your actual mornings and evenings.
-Progress is tracked and shared with your team — not stored in a filing cabinet.
+Sessions begin, with home-practice strategies that fit your actual mornings and evenings.
+Goals are set with you, and progress is tracked and shared with your team, not stored in a filing cabinet.

 How it's funded